chpc-tech-eval/scc/tutorial4/README.md

 ```bash
 mv node_exporter-*/node_exporter /usr/local/bin
 ```
-4. Create a service file to manage Node Exporter with `systemctl`, the file can be created with the text editor `nano` (Can use any text editor of your choice)
+4. Create a service file to manage Node Exporter with `systemctl`; the file can be created with the text editor `nano` (or any text editor of your choice)
  ```bash
 sudo nano /etc/systemd/system/node_exporter.service
  ```